 The purpose of OSCin is to provide the PLL with a reference signal.
-The OSCin port must be AC coupled, refer to the System Level Diagram in the Application Information section.
-The OSCin port may be driven single endedly by AC grounding OSCin with a 0.1 uF capacitor.
+Due to an internal DC bias the OSCin port should be AC coupled, refer to the System Level Diagram in the Application Information section.
+The OSCin port may be driven single-endedly by AC grounding OSCin with a 0.1 μF capacitor.